 We have discussed the Siege mentality and the Practical mentality and now we will look at the Provident mentality.

-The Provident storer is a combination of the Siege and Practical with one big difference.
-Instead of just storing what the Siege storer stores (i.e. wheat, dry milk, sugar, etc.) the Provident storer uses it.
-The Provident storer will also have a large garden and will bottle, freeze and dehydrate the foods they grow.
-They will raise animals, where they are able to, and will do their best to not rely on the grocery store.
+The Provident storer is a combination of Siege and Practical storer with one big difference.
+Instead of just storing what the Siege storer stores (i.e., wheat, dry milk, sugar, etc.) the Provident storer uses it.
+The Provident storer will also have a large garden and will bottle, freeze, and dehydrate the foods they grow.
+They will raise animals where they are able to and will do their best to not rely on the grocery store.

-When they go grocery shopping they buy in bulk, taking advantage of sales and only go down to the store once in awhile for fresh foods like milk and eggs (unless they have a cow and chickens).
+When they go grocery shopping, they buy in bulk, taking advantage of sales and only go to the store once in a while for fresh foods like milk and eggs (unless they have a cow and chickens).
 Some Provident storers will even make their own cheese (which, by the way, is A LOT OF FUN!)

-I’m not advocating that everyone go back to the pioneer days of becoming self reliant, but I am saying that you can find a balance with your food storage and the way that you build it, use it and rotate it.
+I’m not advocating that everyone goes back to the pioneer days of becoming completely self-reliant, but I am saying that you can find a balance between your food storage and the way that you build it, use it and rotate it.
 I find that I am a Practical storer with tendencies of the Provident mentality.

 To introduce wheat to your family, try using wheat flour instead of white flour when making the tortilla shell recipe that I shared with you.
 (3 cups flour, 1-tsp. salt, 1-tsp. baking powder, ¼ cup oil and 1 cup warm water.)
 We actually prefer the wheat tortilla shells to the white tortilla shells.
-The way that I started to incorporate powdered milk was to take a class on how to use powdered milk taught by Darlene Carlisle.
+The way that I started to incorporate powdered milk was to take a class on how to use powdered milk.
 What a fun class!
-Darlene gave us lots of wonderful recipes (that are available at the USU Ext.
-Service) and I will never be able to look at powdered milk the same.
+The teacher gave us lots of wonderful recipes (that are available at the USU Ext.
+Service, Darlene Carlisle milk pamphlet) and I will never be able to look at powdered milk the same.